 The MSW program can be completed in two, three, or four years.
-A prospective student with a bachelor's degree in social work (earned within the last five years from a CSWE-accredited program) can apply to be admitted into the one-year, advanced standing program.
+A prospective student with a bachelor's degree in social work (earned from a CSWE-accredited program) can apply to be admitted into the one-year, advanced standing program.
 In addition, we offer an MS/MSW dual degree program with the School for Conflict Analysis & Resolution (S-CAR) and a certificate in gerontology.
-All classes are held on George Mason's Fairfax campus, specifically at 10340 Democracy Lane, Suite 300, Fairfax, VA 22030.
+All MSW classes are held on George Mason's Fairfax campus at 4400 University Drive, Fairfax, VA 22030.

 The two-year program is completed over the course of two academic years.
 No summer study is required.
 Courses meet on weekday mornings to evenings.
 During each of the two years (the first year, or Generalization year, and the second year, or Specialization year), students complete 15 credit hours of course work per semester, plus a 16 hour per week field practicum the first year and a 20 hour per week field practicum the second year.